PersonaX: Multimodal Datasets with LLM-Inferred Behavior Traits: Acknowledgements

 \section{Acknowledgements}

-We would also like to acknowledge the support from NSF Award No.~2229881, AI Institute for Societal Decision Making (AI-SDM), the National Institutes of Health (NIH) under Contract R01HL159805, and grants from Quris AI, Florin Court Capital, and MBZUAI-WIS Joint Program.
+We would also like to acknowledge the support from NSF Award No.~2229881, AI Institute for Societal Decision Making (AI-SDM), the National Institutes of Health (NIH) under Contract R01HL159805, and grants from Quris AI, Florin Court Capital, MBZUAI-WIS Joint Program, and the Al Deira Causal Education project.

 \textit{ Appendix for}\\ \ \\ { \bf ``\texttt{Persona}$\mathbb{X}$: Multimodal Datasets with LLM-Inferred Behavior Traits''}\